 Using our example above, even though Bob is on both lists, you would get three subscribers returned… Alice, Bob and Carol… which is your UNIQUE subscriber count for those lists.

 If you select all your lists and use this option, you’ll get a true picture of your overall subscriber count.
-The bigger the difference between your headline AWeber subscriber number and the number of subscribers returned will give you an idea how much benefit you’ll gain from switching from legacy lists to AWeber Campaigns.
+The bigger the difference between your headline AWeber subscriber number and the number of subscribers returned will give you an idea how much benefit you’ll gain by organising subscribers in a single list using tags / AWeber Campaigns instead of organising subscribers in separate lists.

 • Export Subscribed to ALL Selected